zegetech/zegetech.github.io/_posts/2019-01-23-developing-rails-applications-on-docker.md

 Note the entry `host: db` matches the name of our *db* service.
 Docker automatically sets up networking between the containers and makes exposed ports accessible between them.
 You can refer to the [compose networking page](https://docs.docker.com/compose/networking/) for details.
-We can now run our application with:
+We first run bundler; `docker-compose run app --no-deps bundle` then run our application with:
 ~~~ shell
 docker-compose up
 ~~~